 - 30 minutes a day = 50 (A+)

 The Brink Jr. High Band is a performance organization.
 Performance dates are listed in the calendar.
 Attendance at all performances is mandatory and each student will receive a performance grade.
 If you have an unexcused absence, you will receive a ZERO for that performance.

-In order to maximize teaching effectiveness the Advanced Band is split into two classes: brass/percussion and woodwind.
+The Advanced Band is split into two classes: brass/percussion and woodwinds.
 During concert season (starting in November) rehearsals for the entire band will be scheduled on Thursday afternoons.
 Attendance policy is the same as that for performances.If there is a conflict with another school activity, please contact Mr. Ortega.
-It is the band’s policy to work with other school organizations in order to allow a full experience at the junior high.4.
+It is the band’s policy to work with other school organizations in order to allow a full experience at the junior high.3.
 Semester TestsAt the end of each semester a summative test is given in band.
 The fall semester test is written and includes musical terms and note names.
 The spring test is a playing test that includes scales.

 ACADEMIC ELIGIBILITYAll students must meet criteria for academic eligibility as set by the Oklahoma Secondary Schools Activities Association (See High School Rule 3 in OSSAA Rules.)
 A student must be passing all classes that he/she is enrolled in to be eligible to participate in competition.
 The first week a student is failing in a subject he/she will be on probation for the following week.
 During this week they may continue to compete with the band.
 However, if they are not passing at the end of the week of probation or are failing in another class they become ineligible to compete with the band.